cyberark/conjur/design/authenticators_health_api.md

 ### Response code for unhealthy authenticators

 In case of an error we need to return a response code which will best indicate the issue.
 Let's explore the possibilities and find the best response code.

+2xx isn't good as it doesn't indicate there is an error and 3xx is irrelevant as there is no redirection.
 A valid option will be to return an error response code (4xx, 5xx).
 In this case the 500's make more sense as the error here is not in the actual request so it's more of a server error that a client error.
 The possibilities for 5xx responses are:

 - 500 Internal Server Error
     - Con: This is very general and we should try to avoid it when possible